As a Catholic community of faith, St. Joseph’s Academy is committed to diversity and inclusion.

 Dr. Albert has worked with the United States Department of Homeland Security, the State of Minnesota Department of Human Services, the Association of Junior Leagues International, the California State University System, Notre Dame University and the University of Nebraska, among others.
 She served as the executive vice president of inclusion and human resources at the National College Athletic Association.
 Prior to joining the NCAA, Dr. Albert served as vice president for equity and diversity of the University of Minnesota system.
 At Louisiana State University, Dr. Albert served as vice provost for equity, diversity and community outreach.
 As LSU’s chief diversity officer, she developed and implemented strategic initiatives and policies aimed at cultivating a campus environment that embraces difference, sustains inclusion and enhances institutional access and equity.

-Spring 2021: To ensure that St. Joseph's Academy will continue to be guided by its mission, commitment to institutional excellence and a keen eye to the formational and educational needs of young women, a new strategic plan has been crafted that will shape the Academy's work for the next three to five years.
+To ensure that St. Joseph's Academy will continue to be guided by its mission, commitment to institutional excellence and a keen eye to the formational and educational needs of young women, a new strategic plan was crafted that will shape the Academy's work for the next three to five years.
 Focus groups were convened to further explore specific elements of the Academy experience, including faith development, academic excellence, personal growth, behavioral health, financial sustainability, facilities, campus life, tuition, enrollment and diversity, equity and inclusion.

 Seven working committees were formed to devise strategies, objectives and action items across six areas of focus.
 Areas of need identified by the Diversity Action Committee were incorporated into the strategic initiatives of each committee.
 All work will be undertaken through the lens of our Catholic identity, gospel values, theological principles and the charism of the Sisters of St. Joseph.